Whatever929/rice/README.md

 Overview
 --------

-**tickcounter** is a Python package built to facilliate the process of cleaning, manipulating and analyzing questionnaire or survey related data effectively.
+**tickcounter** is a Python package built to facilitate the process of cleaning, manipulating and analyzing questionnaire or survey related data effectively.

 Installation
 ------